LxyZ7/GeoSocialMedia/README.txt

-# GeoSocialMedia
+#GeoSocialMedia

-# Open by vim if it is not shown correctlly
+#Open by vim if it is shown incorrectlly

-# List of function names and descriptions:
+#List of function names and descriptions:

 /***************************************************************
 * Estimating home location of users: